jamesedmonston/graphql-authentication/README.md

 ### Queries

-We offer the following queries for pulling user data:
+The following queries are available for pulling user data:

 - [`getUser`](#getuser-query)